threelittlemonkeys/cnn-classification-pytorch/README.md

 # CNNs for Text Classification in PyTorch

-A PyTorch implementation of Convolutional Neural Networks (CNNs) for text classification, based on Yoon Kim's (2014) paper.
+A PyTorch implementation of Yoon Kim's (2014) Convolutional Neural Networks (CNNs) for text classification.

 ## Usage